LYY/mygos/README.md

 * [redigo](https://github.com/garyburd/redigo) Redigo is a Go client for the Redis database.
 * [redis](https://github.com/go-redis/redis) Redis client for Golang.

+### Caches

+* [groupcache](https://github.com/golang/groupcache) groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.

 ### Utilities

 * [goreq](https://github.com/franela/goreq) Minimal and simple request library for Go language.